norswap/autumn/doc/A2-first-grammar.md

 [the builder pattern]: https://dzone.com/articles/design-patterns-the-builder-pattern

-In practice we'll call those things that have type `rule` or `Parser` "parsers".
+In practice, we'll call those things that have type `rule` or `Parser` "parsers".
 Indeed, they are parsers in the sense explained in the [previous section](A1-parsing.md).

 Parsers can be combined into bigger parsers, such as in `digit.at_least(1)`.
 This returns a `rule`